 Designate a Drop Zone

 Your entryway can easily become cluttered with coats and shoes scattered everywhere.
-Create a clear path around your home and free up precious floor space by making a drop zone.
-Fasten a couple of hooks to the wall and place a bench underneath for a catch-all area for bags, coats, hats, gloves and boots.
+Create a clear path around your home and free up precious floor space by making a home drop zone.
+Fasten a couple of hooks to the wall and place a bench underneath as a catch-all area for bags, coats, hats, gloves, and boots.
 If you have a spare bedroom, office, or bonus room, another holiday home organization tip is to convert these areas into a coat room for guests’ belongings!

 Utilize Every Corner

 Having all of the excitement of the holidays take place in one small area can be overwhelming.
 Avoid congestion and awkward shuffling by designating certain areas in your home for different holiday traditions and activities.
 Turn your basement into a spot where kids can play board games and decorate gingerbread houses.
 Set up a cocktail station in a corner of the kitchen that’s out of the way.
 Or turn your entryway into a spot where guests can keep Hanukkah or Christmas gifts.

 Are your friends or family members planning on spending the night?
 Get your guest room ready by decluttering and prepping any room where people might staying.
 Blow up air mattresses in your home office.
 Put fresh linens on any beds in your spare rooms.
 And make sure to set out towels, extra pillows, and anything else your guests might need.

 Before guests stay over for the holidays, organize your bathroom to prevent it from getting too crowded.
 Free up counter space for overnight guests by adding a utility cart in the bathroom where they can store their toiletries.
 This simple home storage and organization idea is the perfect place to keep washcloths, towels, cotton swabs, breath mints, and extra toiletries for anyone who wants to freshen up.